-Regulatory Complexity Demands Knowledgeable Guidance
+Navigating Regulatory Complexity Requires Expert Guidance

 Water quality, on the other hand, is governed by federal law, primarily through the Environmental Protection Agency’s (EPA) Clean Water Act.
-The EPA alone sets legal limits on over 90 contaminants in drinking water, setting a high bar for gaining project permits and approvals.
+The EPA sets legal limits on over 90 contaminants in drinking water, setting a high bar for gaining project permits and approvals.

 “Given our experience with permitting processes and our long-term relationships with regulatory staff, we can efficiently permit the most complicated of projects,” explains Jeff Walters, PWS Snyder & Associates’ Environmental Sciences Group Leader.
-Our environmental team regularly works with communities of all sizes, state environmental protection and management agencies, as well as the United States Army Corps of Engineers (USACE) and understands what is needed to ensure your project is properly permitted and ready for construction.
+Our environmental team regularly works with communities of all sizes, state environmental protection and management agencies, and the United States Army Corps of Engineers (USACE) and understands what is needed to ensure your project is properly permitted and ready for construction.

-Aging Water Infrastructure Hinders Quality & Service
+Aging Infrastructure Hinders Water Quality & Service

-Expert Navigation Assists with Funding Competition
+Expert Guidance Assists with Obtaining Funding

 Most communities are hesitant to raise their utility rate or taxes to cover new infrastructure or system costs, leaving them unable to make improvements without obtaining outside funding.
 While the federal government is actively addressing the need for infrastructure funds, it’s clear that the old saying “out of sight, out of mind” has an impact, as more highly visible roads and bridges often take precedence.
 Water and wastewater system assets are typically buried, hidden from the public eye, making the competition for dollars challenging.
 Nevertheless, procurement of funding is a necessary and critical step to ensure a project has the required resources for success.